Arjun Rampal Gets Trolled For Driving A Luxury Car In Flood; ‘I Was In An Alto’ Is His EPIC Comeback

 One Instagram user wrote, "What rubbish bro so you also stop using Range Rover and buy a Maruti alto."

 To this, Arjun had the most boss-like reply.
 He wrote, "Took the video from my Alto."
-The comment received over 4000 likes, and left his fans in splits.
+The comment received over 4000 likes and left his fans in splits.
 The troller conceded and replied, "Nice bro appreciated.
 Donate your range rover to me."

 View this post on Instagram